Fixed Fee Divorce

 - Applying for Decree Absolute

-- Additional meetings (where necessary) and telephone calls totaling up to one hour
+- Additional meetings (where necessary) and telephone calls totalling up to one hour

 What is not included in our fixed fee divorce package?